Complete Medical Records: Your Best Defense

 - Develop policies addressing when and where digital recording is permitted and prohibited.
 Address unique work settings, such as the delivery room.

 - Ensure policies include employees, patients, visitors, volunteers, and the media.

 - Identify types of digital devices permitted by the organization.

 - Obtain patient consent for digital recordings.
-This can be accomplished in a variety of ways including the general consent, notice of privacy practices or a specific digital recording consent.
+This can be accomplished in various ways, including the general consent, notice of privacy practices, or a specific digital recording consent.

 - Assuring Quality Documentation Practices

 - Educate staff and physicians on documentation expectations.

 - Conduct internal chart audits to ensure documentation guidelines are followed and records are complete.